Optimize Pricing without Sales Friction

 Once you identify the low-sensitivity products where small premiums can be added with little friction, the next step is selecting the right amount of premium.

 Strategic pricing isn’t as simple as just increasing prices to increase margin; there are always products that need to be priced carefully.
 Core A and Core B products are the most visible products to the customer.
 These are the products where the competitive dynamics require a competitive pricing strategy.

 On the other end of the spectrum, Non-Core C and Non-Core D items are where the economics of cost to serve and the lack of sensitivity in the marketplace create a margin opportunity.
 To get the most out of your long-tail, low sensitivity products, small premiums to your cost or list price, based on the SKU’s sensitivity, helps transition these products from being “profit takers” to “profit makers.”

 We recommend small slivers of margin added to most of the products in this category to recover profitability from the costly long-tail items while not causing sensitivity from sales or customers.

 Correct the Long Tail Product Pricing for an Easy Margin Win

 Instead of relying on oversimplified pricing methodologies like T&E or GMROI, leverage your data to uncover areas where you can increase prices without pushback from the sales team or the customer.

 The major benefit of analyzing your SKU “coreness” and applying prices accordingly is usually a 300bps improvement in the margin on approximately 40 – 60 percent of your stock sales.
 It’s a quick, easy margin enhancement that corrects the problem that creates many profit-losing invoices.

 SPARXiQ provides holistic approaches to distribution pricing, sales, and profitability analytics with a proven process for measuring improvement.
 We’re here to help.
-Feel free to reach out to us if you would like to discuss pricing improvements for your company.
+Explore the pricing and profitability resources available to help with pricing improvements for your company.